NikhilMSeb/Cisco-Exercise-Nov22/html-implementation/README.md

 1. Lookup Web Service API

-An industry standard for building APIs is the REST architecture, and of the many frameworks for building REST APIs with Python that this service uses is **Flask**.
+An industry standard for building APIs is the REST architecture, and of the many frameworks for building REST APIs with Python this service uses **Flask**.
 Flask provides all the key requirements for this service out-of-the-box without needing too much overhead infrastructure.
 Flask is also easy to deploy to production, and has comprehensive documentation and support due to its existing wide usage.